Estimation and Hypothesis Testing of Derivatives in Smoothing Spline ANOVA Models: Derivative Estimation

-Here $\ev_{\pr_f}$ is the expectation associated with the distribution $\pr_f$, and the infimum is taken over all estimators based on $n$ observations. \end{theorem} Theorem \ref{theorem:lower:bound:equal:beta} provides the minimax lower bound for estimating $\partial^{\bfbeta}f_0$ in SS-ANOVA models when $\bfbeta\in \mbB_q^*$.
-When $q=r=1$, the lower bound in Theorem \ref{theorem:lower:bound:equal:beta} matches the result in \cite{s82}.
+Here $\ev_{\pr_f}$ is the expectation associated with the distribution $\pr_f$, and the infimum is taking over all estimators based on $n$ observations. \end{theorem} Theorem \ref{theorem:lower:bound:equal:beta} provides the minimax lower bound for estimating $\partial^{\bfbeta}f_0$ in SS-ANOVA models when $\bfbeta$ satisfies certain structures.
+When $q=r=1$, the lower bound in Theorem \ref{theorem:lower:bound:equal:beta} matches the result in \cite{stone1982optimal}.
 When $\beta=0$, it also coincides with the minimax rate of estimating $f_0$ in \cite{lin2000tensor}.
 Thus, Theorem \ref{theorem:lower:bound:equal:beta} generalizes the univariate case to the multivariate case and extends from $\beta=0$ to general $\beta\geq 0$.